FAR PROJECT CO-WEAVERS

-Kecia Ali is an Associate Professor of Religion at Boston University where she teaches a range of classes related to Islam.
+Kecia Ali, Ph.D. is an Associate Professor of Religion at Boston University where she teaches a range of classes related to Islam.
 She writes on early Islamic law, women, ethics, and biography.
-Her books include Sexual Ethics and Islam: Feminist Reflections on Qur’an, Hadith, and Jurisprudence (2006), Marriage and Slavery in Early Islam (2010), and Imam Shafi’i: Scholar and Saint (2011).
+Her newest books are The Lives of Muhammad and the co-edited Guide for Women in Religion, revised edition.
+Her earlier books include Sexual Ethics and Islam: Feminist Reflections on Qur’an, Hadith, and Jurisprudence (2006), Marriage and Slavery in Early Islam (2010), and Imam Shafi’i: Scholar and Saint (2011).
+She currently serves on the Membership Task Force of the American Academy of Religion and serves as president of the Society for the Study of Muslim Ethics.
 She lives in the Boston area with her family.

 Barbara Ardinger, Ph.D.: (http://www.barbaraardinger.com) Author most recently of Secret Lives, a novel in the magical realism style about grandmothers who do magic.
 Her previous books include Pagan Every Day, a daybook that celebrates holy days in numerous religions; Finding New Goddesses, a pun-filled parody of goddess encyclopedias; and Practicing the Presence of the Goddess, a sort of Feminist Spirituality primer that is now available on Kindle.
 Barbara’s day job is editing for smart people with good ideas but marginal writing skills.
 To date, she has edited 250 books, both fiction and nonfiction, in genres that range from theology to science fiction, plus academic theses and dissertations, textbooks, screenplays, poetry, and children’s books.
 She lives in Long Beach, California, with her two Maine coon cats, Heisenberg and Schroedinger.
 When she gets up from the computer, she would rather go to the theater and see musicals than almost anything else.